-The VVCC, through the AVCC, is now affiliated with the International Cycling Federation (ICF).
-This is an organization based in Belgium that was formed for similar reasons to the Australian and Victorian Veterans Cycling Councils.
+The VCV, through the AVCC, is now affiliated with the International Cycling Federation (ICF).
+This is an organization based in Belgium that was formed for similar reasons to the Australian and Veteran Cycling Victorias.
 The ICF is comprised mainly of clubs from England and Belgium and now Australia.

 The International Cycling Federation (ICF) is an international body that caters for veteran cyclists who wish to ride outside of UCI jurisdiction.
 The body is made up of its constituent member associations and has its headquarters in Belgium.
 Of the affiliate associations the Belgium Cycling Selection (BCS) and the British League of Veteran Racing Cyclists (LVRC) are two of the biggest.

 These national bodies have their own affiliated clubs which hold races all year round.
 In Belgium it is possible to race on most days of the week while in England there are several races to choose from each weekend and the occasional mid-week race.